vosaul/status.im/content/tutorials.md

 `<MACHINE-IP>` needs to be `localhost` or `127.0.0.1`, if you are using a simulator, or whatever your PC's (internal) IP is if you are using a connected phone.

 That's it!
 You should be able to see your DApp in the chats, and opening it should browse automatically to a page that shows your account information.
-You can also do live-reloading once you're happy with this by running `status-dev-cli watch-dapp . '{"whisper-identity": "my-dapp"}'`
+You can also do live-reloading once you're happy with this by running `status-dev-cli watch $PWD '{"whisper-identity": "hello-bot", "dapp-url": "http://<MACHINE-IP>:8080/", "name": "Hello"}' --ip <DEVICE-IP>`

+* Known Issues

+1) You may need to escape the `json` information you are passing into `status-dev-cli` if you are on a windows machine, like so: `status-dev-cli add '{\"whisper-identity\": \"my-dapp5\", \"dapp-url\": \"http://<MACHINE-ip>:8
+080\",\"name\": \"My DApp\"}' --ip <DEVICE-IP>`

+2) If using a real device, you also need to ensure that it is set to use MTP (media transfer Protocol) in the USB-debugging settings.
+Open the equivalent of your settings or develop options by pulling down the top menu and clicking in the debugging options.

 Happy travels!